- Before upgrading to Windows 11, make sure to check if your computer is compatible or not.

 - Access Microsoft’s dedicated webpage, select Windows 11 from the menu, and click the Download button.

 - You will be prompted to select the product language, then click the Confirm button.

 - Click the 64-bit Download button.

 - Wait for the ISO file to download, then press the Windows key + E to start File Explorer.

-- Before starting the installation, disconnect from the Internet and temporarily disable any third party antivirus you may have installed.
+- Before installing, disconnect from the Internet and temporarily disable any third-party antivirus you may have installed.

-- Click on the virtual DVD Drive that was created and click on the setup file to start the Windows 11 installation.
+- Click on the created virtual DVD Drive and the setup file to start the Windows 11 installation.

-Once the installation is done you can reenable the antivirus and connect to the Internet without facing any further issues.
+Once the installation is done, you can reenable the antivirus and connect to the Internet without further issues.

 - Click the Start button, then tap on the Settings icon.